RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 Next step is to configure Nginx as a loadbalancer for the two wildflyapp servers.
 To do so, we'll add an additional role for the configuration.
 We follow the [best practises for Ansible directory layout](http://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html) and place tasks, handlers, and vars in separate directories.
 This is done so that it's easier to collaborate and maintain your work.

-:boom: To create a boilerplate for our new role, which features these best practices, we use the ansible-galax command.
+:boom: To create a boilerplate for our new role, which features these best practices, we use the ansible-galaxy command.
 Run below commands:

 ```
 cd $WORK_DIR